idiap/facereclib/README.rst

 .. note::
   Some links in the documentation require that the documentation is generated with ``bin/sphinx-build docs sphinx`` (see above).
-  If you generated the documentation using another command line, please be aware that links might not be found.
+  If you generated the documentation using another command line, please be aware that file links might not be found either.

 Cite our paper